Give your simulator superpowers

 Async await in Swift explained with code examples

 Async await is part of the new structured concurrency changes that arrived in Swift 5.5 during WWDC 2021.
 Concurrency in Swift means allowing multiple pieces of code to run at the same time.
-This is a very simplified description, but it should give you an idea already how important concurrency ...
+This is a very simplified description, but it should give you an idea already of how important ...

 ConcurrencySwift